pemcg/flickr_cli/README.md

 ##### —monochrome

-The `—monochrome` argument indicates that the photo is monochrome but the original film stock was colour, so don’t add any self-developed tags or groups
+The `—monochrome` argument indicates that the photo is monochrome but the original film stock was colour, so don’t add any self-developed tags or groups.

-(See also the geo-tagging options that can also be used in-line with `—add`)
+(See also the geo-tagging options that can also be used in-line with `—add`).

 ### Utility functions

-Some of the functions are useful when developing or extending the code base
+Some of the functions are useful when developing or extending the code base.

 #### —get_groups